Analysis Framework & Cross-Domain Thinking

 Before presenting, verify these cross-domain connections:

-- Are my assumptions consistent across all artifacts?
+- Are assumptions consistent across all artifacts?

 Additional Resources